MacKenzie Falls (Migunang wirab) Revitalisation

 Visitors

-Visitors will enjoy an improved experience at the site, with improved views and more options for people of all abilities.
-Safety will be improved in the carpark, on tracks, at lookouts and at the base of the falls, while visitor information will offer new opportunities to learn more about the cultural heritage and environmental values of the area.
+Visitors will enjoy an enhanced experience at the site, with improved views and more options for people of all abilities.
+Safety will be improved in the carpark, on tracks, at lookouts and at the base of the Falls, while visitor information will offer new opportunities to learn more about the cultural heritage and environmental values of the area.

 Community

-We have engaged with visitors and community members to inform the final scope and features of the MacKenzie Falls Revitalisation project.
-Engagement report released on Engage Victoria.
+We have engaged with visitors and community members to inform the final scope and features of the MacKenzie Falls (Migunang wirab) Revitalisation project.
+An engagement report was published on Engage Victoria.

 Economy

-Along with other projects and investment in the national park, the improvements at MacKenzie Falls will encourage visitors to stay longer in the region and contribute to local businesses.
+Along with other projects and investment in the national park, the improvements at MacKenzie Falls (Migunang wirab) will encourage visitors to stay longer in the region and contribute to local businesses and regional tourism.

 Project funding